SystemSpace/Compendium/compendium.rst

   We're looking to get you all in Ghakuwent'sji, which is both a country and a city.

+What technology level would we be around when we arrive?
+  Ghakuwent'sji is pretty advanced and that's where you're going.

 Will we be a new person in LFE with our old memories, or our old selves?
   You are a new person with both Life memories and LFE childhood memories.